Natha Sampradaya: Etymology and nomenclature

 The Sanskrit word nātha नाथ literally means "lord, protector, master".
 The related Sanskrit term Adi Natha means first or original Lord, and is a synonym for Shiva, the founder of the Nāthas.
 Initiation into the Nātha sampradaya includes receiving a name ending in -nath, -yogi, or -jogi.

 According to the yoga scholar James Mallinson, the term Nath is a neologism for various groups previously known as yogi or jogi before the 18th century.
 Within the Natha tradition, however, it is said that the identifier Nath began with the figures of Matsyendranatha in the 10th century and his guru Shiva, known as Adinath (first lord).
 During East India Company and later British Raj rule, itinerant yogis were suppressed and many were forced into householder life.
 Many of their practices were banned in an attempt to limit their political and military power in North India.

 During colonial rule the term Yogi/Jogi became a derisive word and they were classified by British India census as a "low status caste".
 In the 20th century, the community began to use the alternate term Nath instead in their public relations, while continuing to use their historical term of yogi or jogi to refer to each other within the community.
 The term Nath or Natha, with the meaning of lord, is a generic Sanskrit theological term found in all the dharmic religions that utilize Sanskrit.
 It is found in Vaishnavism (e.g. Gopinath, Jagannath), Buddhism (e.g. Minanath), and in Jainism (Adinatha, Parsvanatha).

 The term yogi or jogi is not limited to Natha subtradition, and has been widely used in Indian culture for anyone who is routinely devoted to yoga.
 Some memoirs by travelers such as those by the Italian traveler Varthema refer to the Nath Yogi people they met, phonetically as Ioghes.

 History

+The development of various schools of Shaivism from pre-Vedic Shiva and early worship of Rudra.